 -Immortal?
 That’s not possible.

 -True immortality is indeed impossible, but creating someone who stands up right after a lethal wound is well within our abilities.
-And such a person will be more than enough to became a leader, and in the end after uniting Midgard someone who can defeat Fridr.
+And such a person will be more than enough to become a leader, and in the end after uniting Midgard someone who can defeat Fridr.

 -I don’t like that.

--Prah my dear I thought you wouldn’t, still we will press on with this plan.
+-Prah, my dear, I thought you wouldn’t, still, we will press on with this plan.
 We will succeed.